abathur8bit/garfield/README.md

 - Search shows the matching line *and* highlight the matching text
 - Word wrap
 - Remember bookmarks in files viewed
+- Case insensitive searches
+- Ability to choose between case and no case in searches
+- Launch Garfield with -l param will start the last session

+## Search
+Search history.
+When you hit the up arrow, it will show previous queries.
+Down will show the next query.
+When it goes past the last one, a blank line is shows.

+Line editor.
+Allows you to edit the query you are working on.
+You can use the left/right arrows to move around in the query.
+Backspace and delete buttons will delete charaters.

 ## Multiple file support